PacktPublishing/Building-Smart-Homes-with-Raspberry-Pi-Zero/README.md

 }
 ```
 ## Note:
-Chapter 1, 2 and 3 do not have code files
+Chapter 01 do not have code files.

 ## Related products: